durbar2003/dockerised-dask-monitoring/README.md

 # dockerised-dask-monitoring
-Dask monitoring using Prometheus in a dockerised container
+Dask and Jupyterhub monitoring using Prometheus in a dockerised container